joagre/ratatoskr/ideas/r.md

 ```

 ## Functions

+## Function calls

+`fun(a, b)` invokes the function `fun` with a comma separated argument
+list of expressions.
+Arguments are evaluated left to right before the
+function is invoked. `fun` can refer to the name of a defined function
+or a function literal.

 No function can be declared in the global context except for the `main`
 function and it **must** be declared there.
 At most one main function